charlesneimog/py4pd/docs/python-users/file.md

-In `py4pd`, sometimes you need to save something in the patch folder (as audio files), or save something temporally, or anothers things.
-In this sections we present some helpers to get the correct pathname that can be usefull.
+In `py4pd`, sometimes you need to save something in the patch folder (as audio files), or save something temporally, or other things.
+In this section, we present some helpers to get the correct pathname that can be useful.

 ## `pd.get_patch_dir`